-Applies to: STANDARD: Clearly written council/camp medical care policies and procedures shall be available, shared for all council camps and reviewed annually by the council's health supervisor in conjunction with the enterprise risk management committee.
-Specific Requirements of the Standard: Day camp A. The council's health supervisor is a licensed physician practicing medicine in the applicable states.
-B. Written policies for medical care services provided include: 1.
-EMS contact information Family camp 2.
-Qualifications and location of camp medical staff 3.
-Written instructions from the council's health supervisor as to authority, limits, and responsibility of medical care staff 4.
-Leadership and expectations of nonmedical camp staff (adult and Long-term youth) to provide medical care camp 5.
-Equipment needed for camp medical service 6.
-Camper health screening, medication management, sanitation, and health log expectations and procedures C. The camp has clear written authorization and procedures including operation, scope, procedures, expectations, and management of medical care.
+Clearly written council/camp medical care policies and procedures shall be available, shared for all council camps and reviewed annually by the council's health supervisor in conjunction with the enterprise risk management committee.

+- A. The council's health supervisor is a licensed physician practicing medicine in the applicable states. - B. Written policies for medical care services provided at each camp or class of camps include: - 1.
+EMS contact information - 2.
+Qualifications and location of camp medical staff - 3.
+Written instructions from the council's health supervisor as to authority, limits, and responsibility of medical care staff - 4.
+Leadership and expectations of nonmedical camp staff (adult and youth) to provide medical care - 5.
+Equipment needed for camp medical service - 6.
+Camper health screening, medication management, sanitation, and health log expectations and procedures - C. The camp has clear written authorization and procedures including operation, scope, procedures, expectations, and management of medical care.
 These are reviewed annually by the council's health supervisor.
-These include review of medical log books from previous years.
-D. The council health supervisor clearly defines the roles of the camp health officers and staff based upon the qualifications and experience of the individuals in those positions.
-INTERPRETATION: The enterprise risk management committee includes the former health and safety and risk management committees nationally and would include their local equivalents.
+These include review of medical log books from previous years. - D. The council health supervisor clearly defines the roles of the camp health officers and staff based upon the qualifications and experience of the individuals in those positions.

+The enterprise risk management committee includes the former health and safety and risk management committees nationally and would include their local equivalents.
 "Applicable states" means each state in which the council operates a camp.
 It may be necessary to have multiple health supervisors if no single individual is licensed in all applicable states.
-VERIFICATION: Review of the council's written instructions and standard orders and council health supervisor's written approval Careful observation of compliance with the council health supervisor's instructions